Nexfinity/CakeyBot-Wiki/feature/leveling.md

 - Each drop awards a random XP amount within the defined XP range.
 - Drops will only occur when both the feature and output channel are set.
 - Claiming a drop resets the drop timer and triggers the next event window.
-* The previous drop must be claimed for a new one to spawn.
+- The previous drop must be claimed for a new one to spawn.
+- The random images used for the drops may change throuyghout the year to reflect the current season or nearby holiday to help keep things refreshing/new.

 > **Tip:** Use shorter time intervals during events to increase engagement and activity.
 {.is-success}